-The Japanese version has a different Urb given to you as the default when starting a new game.
+The Asian releases have a different Urb given to you as the default when starting a new game.

 The European PS2 and Xbox versions have a language select menu and Xbox happens to have fewer languages available.
 It's missing Polish, Danish, Norwegian, and Finnish.

 The Create-An-Urb for the GameCube version has a much brighter background than in the PlayStation 2 and Xbox versions.

 The Xbox version has unique loading screen backgrounds that can be seen.
 These textures also exist in the PS2 and GameCube versions, however they are 8×8 in size, and even if it's shown in-game there, there's no way it can be seen at that small of a size.